mad-cat-lon/nopfrog/README.md

-# jmpman: simple Linux rootkit
+# nopfrog: simple Linux userland rootkit
-jmpman is a simple userland rootkit for x86_64 Linux that uses the method implemented by [zpoline](https://github.com/yasukata/zpoline) to hook syscalls.
+nopfrog is a simple userland rootkit for x86_64 Linux that uses the method implemented by [zpoline](https://github.com/yasukata/zpoline) to hook syscalls.
 WORK IN PROGRESS!

 ## Installation